pnavarrc/git-aliases/README.md

 > Git commands for humans.

-This is a collection of [Git aliases](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) designed to be easy to remember and to prevent mistakes.
+This is a small collection of [Git aliases](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) designed to be descriptive and easy to remember.

 ## Getting started